-Ellen T. Charry is the Margaret W. Harmon Professor of Theology at Princeton Theological Seminary.
-She joined the faculty in 1997 having previously served on the faculty of the Perkins School of Theology at Southern Methodist University (1992-1997) and as a Post-Doctoral Fellow at Yale Divinity School under a grant from the Henry Luce Foundation (1989–91).
+Ellen T. Charry is the Margaret W. Harmon Professor of Systematic Theology Emerita at Princeton Theological Seminary where she taught interfaith theology and historical and systematic theology.
+She joined the faculty in 1997 having previously served on the faculty of the Perkins School of Theology at Southern Methodist University (1992-1997) and as a postdoctoral fellow at Yale Divinity School under a grant from the Henry Luce Foundation (1989–91).
 She designed and administered program in interfaith understanding for theology students at the National Conference of Christians and Jews under grants sponsored by the Pew Charitable Trusts (1985–91).
 She holds degrees from Barnard College (BA), Yeshiva University (MSW) and Temple University (MA and PhD).

 She has served on the editorial boards of The Christian Century, The Scottish Journal of Theology, and Pro Ecclesia.
 She edited Theology Today from 1997 to 2004.

-Her current research undertakes a thorough reconstruction of the theological relationship between Judaism and Christianity, currently entitled For God’s Sake: The Wall of Hostility has come down.
+Her current research undertakes a thorough reconstruction of the theological relationship between Judaism and Christianity, currently entitled Who is the Israel of God?
+An irenic theology of Christianity for Judaism and of Judaism for Christianity.

 Psalms 1—50: Sighs and Songs of Israel (Brazos Press, 2015)